Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 # Side Step
 Starting at 7th level, before you make an attack, you may teleport to a free space within 5 feet of a hostile creature you're engaged with.

-#
+# Disappearing Act
-At 10th level, when you take the [[dash]] action, instead of walking you may teleport to a free space up to a distance equal to your movement speed.
+At 10th level, when you take the [[dash]] action, instead of walking you may teleport to a free space up to a distance equal to your remaining movement speed.
 You may take one willing creature with you.

 # Superior Critical
 Starting at 15th level, your weapon attacks score a critical hit on a roll of 18-20.